danalchapman/lets-get-read/README.md

 - Clone the repository to your local machine
 - `cd` into the repository
 - Make sure the necessary dependencies are installed on your local machine (`react-router-dom`, `cypress`)
-- Once the necessary dependencies are installed, `cd` back into the root of the repository, and run `npm start`
+- Once the necessary dependencies are installed, run `npm start`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap

-- [ ] Refactor application for syntax and styling consistency
 - [ ] Add in functionality for a User to save an article to be viewed later
 - [ ] Add in a search functionality for a User to search by typing into a search bar
 - [ ] Cypress Testing
+- [ ] Dark Mode

 <p align="right">(<a href="#readme-top">back to top</a>)</p>